kburchfiel/rope/README.md

 3. Save this Notepad file as a UTF-8 file by changing the encoding to UTF-8 at the bottom, then saving it as a .txt file once again.
 Change the name from the original .txt file as well so that you'll know which one to import into Anki.

 4. Import this UTF-8 file into Anki.
+I recommend having "Import even if existing note has same first field" selected, as it appears that otherwise, cards will not be added to a deck if they exist elsewhere.

 Note: the error message "the first field of the note type must be mapped" may occur if, during the import process, you do not map any field to the first field (Front) of the ROPE note type.
 To solve this, map the word/phrase column to "front" instead of to the word/phrase field.
 (Another solution could potentially be to delete the "front" field, but that would probably delete all of the words from the English ROPE 2.3 deck!
 Therefore, for now, I'll simply map the word/phrase column to "front.")

 Even with all these steps, after enough practice, you should be able to import a set of cards from Excel into Anki in less than 4 minutes.